jackbelding1/FetchCodingChallenge/README.md

 ## Overview

 The Fetch Coding Challenge is an iOS application designed to showcase a clean, scalable, and testable codebase.
-This project is built using Swift and follows modern iOS development practices.
+This project is built using Swift/SwiftUI and follows modern iOS development practices.
 It's an excellent example of a well-structured iOS application that can serve as a reference for both beginners and experienced developers.

 ## Features